DOI-USGS/ds-pipelines-2-course/responses/33-undoc-file.md

 #### undocumented inputs
 ---

-Additionally, it is tempting to code a filepath within a function that the function needs to access in order to run.
+Additionally, it is tempting to code a filepath within a function which has information that needs to be accessed in order to run.
 This seems harmless, since functions are tracked by the dependency manager and any changes to those will trigger rebuilds, right?
 Not quite.
-If a file like "1_fetch/in/my_metadata.csv" is specified _in_ a function, but is not also an argument to the command in the remakefile recipe **or** a listed as a `depends` of the resulting target, any changes to the "1_fetch/in/my_metadata.csv" will go unnoticed by the dependency manager, since the string that specifies the file name remains unchanged.
+If a file like "1_fetch/in/my_metadata.csv" is specified _in_ a function, but is not also an argument to the command in the remakefile recipe **or**  listed as a `depends` of the resulting target, any changes to the "1_fetch/in/my_metadata.csv" will go unnoticed by the dependency manager, since the string that specifies the file name remains unchanged.
 The system isn't smart enough to know that it needs to check whether that file has changed.

 As a rule, unless you are purposefully trying to hide changes in a file from the dependency manager, do not read non-argument files in the body of a function. :end: